nereaSuacab/FinalProject---SocialData24.github.io/index.markdown

 # [Terminal and Boarding Area Analysis](/posts/airportTerminal.md)

-We'll analyze the functionality and traffic flow of different terminals and boarding areas at the airport, examining how they are impacted by historical events or seasonal changes.
-Do certain terminals experience increased congestion during peak travel seasons or major historical events?
+We'll analyze the functionality and traffic flow of different terminals and boarding areas of the airport.
+In particular, we'll examine how the density of passengers in different boarding areas changed over the period in exam and whether it was influenced by historical events.

 # <span style="color: #3c7db7;">Historical Events</span>

 ## [11 of September](/posts/11S.md)

-We will concentrate on studying the impact of the September 11th attack on the activities of San Francisco Airport.
-Did this affect one airline company more than another?
-Did air traffic decrease evenly or specifically to and from certain regions of the world?
+We will focus on studying the impact of the September 11th attack on the activities of San Francisco Airport.
+Our objective is to determine if certain airline companies have experienced a greater impact than others, and if the event affected air traffic, especially to and from certain parts of the world.

 ## [COVID-19](/posts/covid.md)

-We'll zoom in the historical Covid-19 pandemic to understand how this success dramatically shifted the passenger numbers month-by-month.
+We will zoom in the historical Covid-19 pandemic to understand how this success dramatically shifted the passenger numbers month-by-month.
 Additionally, geographical patterns will be analyzed to understand which countries were more affected by the restrictions.